0xSalman/react-github-battle/README.md

 ## React Github Battle ##

 A simple app that shows popular github repos in different languages.
-The app is built using Typescript, React, Redux and Webpack.
+The app is built using Typescript, React and Webpack.
 Hot module reloading is also enabled.

 ## Getting Started ##